 I’ve read that I need a bunch of tools, but I can’t afford them…

 Well, first of all, you need to see if this path is truly for you before you go dropping a bunch of money on a bunch of fancy tools that frankly sometimes cost way too much if you’re getting them all at once.
 So, don’t go on a buying spree.
-I find that when I’m not well-off enough to get a bunch of new candles (something that needs to be replaced every so often, depending on how much you practice), I’ll find somewhere that has cheap ones for $0.99 a piece–like the grocery store.
+I find that when I’m not well-off enough to get a bunch of new candles (something that needs to be replaced every so often, depending on how much you practice), I’ll find somewhere that has cheap ones for $0.99 per seven-day candle—like the grocery store.
 No need to splurge on fancy candles from a metaphysical shop if you can’t afford it, and no need to put off practicing just because you can’t afford them!
 Packages of incense from the grocery store where I am are about $1.99 and they come in all sorts of fragrances–although I am deeply in love with the fancy stuff, they work just as well.
 Can’t afford that silver chalice that you’ve got hearts dancing in your eyes for?
 Use a regular cup, or a mug, something in your home already that you can cleanse and re-purpose for your magical needs.
 Need herbs, but can’t have your own garden and don’t have a local shop to buy exotic herbs from?
 The grocery store has an aisle specifically dedicated to herbs and spices.
 Those are just as good when you’re in a bind.

 Things seem so daunting, but they don’t have to be, be creative with what you need, re-purpose things you already own and go from there.
 When you can afford that fancy chalice or that quartz wand, go for it!
 Until then, learn to make do with what you have and you’ll find that not only does it make you feel more accomplished, it helps you to grow into your practice and appreciate all the steps even more.
 The day I got my first mortar and pestle was one of the happiest days of my witchy existence and I haven’t looked back since.
 Later I plan to make a blog topic about how to be a witch on a budget, so look out for it!